- Ingram School of Nursing

 Official registration through Minerva must be completed by August 14.
 Students registering late for reasons unrelated to the admission procedure are subject to the late payment fee.

-Orientation for new students will be held in class during the first week of lectures.
+Newly admitted students will receive information from the Graduate Nursing Student Affairs Office regarding any orientation sessions being scheduled for the fall.
 Students should contact their academic adviser for approval of complementary courses before the add/drop deadline.

 Returning students are responsible for ensuring that registration is completed according to the University timetable deadlines.